Global Investor Engagement on Meat Sourcing

 For many fast-food companies, supply chain risks present growing challenges to supply security, sustainability ambitions, brand reputation, and financial growth.
 The fast-food sector plays a dominant role in feeding our global population, with around 84.8 million adults in the US (nearly one-third of the population) consuming fast food on any given day.
 This sector continues to expand rapidly in developed and emerging markets, with a significant portion of items sold being wholly or partially made from meat and dairy products.

-Across three key areas – greenhouse gas emissions, water and land use – animal proteins have a significant environmental footprint.
-In August 2019, the IPCC published a special report on climate change and land arguing that the global food system both contributes to global GHG emissions and is vulnerable to climate change impacts.
-This increasingly creates material reputational, operational and market risks for the companies buying animal protein-based products.
-Agriculture and land use constitute 24% of global GHG emissions, and meat and dairy supply chains are major contributors and are also among the biggest drivers of tropical deforestation.
-Their productivity will also be impacted by rising temperatures.
+Animal proteins have a significant environmental footprint across three key areas: greenhouse gas (GHG) emissions, water and land use.
+In August 2019, the IPCC published a special report on climate change and land, arguing that the global food system not only contributes to global GHG emissions but is also vulnerable to the impacts of climate change.
+Such exposure can create material, operational, reputational, and market risks for the companies buying animal protein products.
+Agriculture and land use make up 24% of global GHG emissions and are among the biggest drivers of tropical deforestation.
+Rising temperatures will also impact the productivity of these companies.

 See our briefing on these issues to understand how climate and water risks affect quick-service restaurants, and why investors should engage on this issue.

 Companies have made notable progress in addressing investor requests to analyse the climate impact of QSRs.
 However, most companies do not report the GHG…

 The Global Investor Engagement on Meat Sourcing, initiated in 2019, consists of dialogues between six of the largest quick-service restaurant (QSR) brands and institutional…

 Growing global demand for meat and dairy products continues to place unsustainable burdens on our planet’s limited resources.
 Animal agriculture is linked to nearly…